javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/13-generators/article.md

 alert(str); // 0..9A..Za..z
 ```

-Here the special `yield*` directive is used.
-It only may apply to another generator and *delegates* the execution to it.

-That is, `yield*` makes the execution go inside its argument, e.g `generateSequence(48, 57)`, run it and forward all its yields outside.
+The special `yield*` directive in the example is responsible for the composition.
+It *delegates* the execution to another generator.
+Or, to say it simple, it runs generators and transparently forwards their yields outside, as if they were done by the calling generator itself.

-In other words, it's like we inserted the code from nested generators, equivalent to this:
+The result is the same as if we inlined the code from nested generators:

 ```js run
 function* generateSequence(start, end) {